Define quality improvement (QI).

 QUALITY IMPROVEMENT AND VULNERABLE PATIENT POPULATIONS

-Since the publication of the Institute of Medicine (IOM) report “Crossing the Quality Chasm,”3 a report that documented the ways in which the US health-care system not only failed to deliver high quality care but actually harmed patients, the United States has experienced a surge in QI activities.
-QI efforts have ...
+Since the publication of the Institute of Medicine (IOM) report “Crossing the Quality Chasm,”3 a report that documented the ways in which the US health-care system not only failed to deliver high quality care but actually harmed patients, the United States has experienced a surge in QI activities. ...